 Qualifications M.D., Ph.D.
 Experience and expertise Frédéric Triebel, MD Ph.D., was the scientific founder of Immutep S.A.
 (2001) and served as the Scientific and Medical Director at Immutep from 2004.
 Before starting Immutep S.A., he was Professor in Immunology at Paris University.
 While working at Institut Gustave Roussy (IGR), a large cancer centre in Paris, he discovered the LAG-3 gene in 1990 and continued working on this research program since then, identifying the functions and medical usefulness of this molecule.
 He headed a research group at IGR while also being involved in the biological follow-up of cancer patients treated in Phase I/II immunotherapy trials.
 He was Director of an INSERM Unit from 1991 to 1996.
-First trained as a clinical haematologist, Prof. Triebel holds a Ph.D. in immunology (Paris University) and successfully developed several research programs in immunogenetics and immunotherapy, leading to 144 publications and 16 patents.
-Date of appointment 13 September 2022 Other current directorships None Former directorships (in the last 3 years) None
+First trained as a clinical haematologist, Prof. Triebel holds a Ph.D. in immunology (Paris University) and successfully developed several research programs in Date of appointment immunogenetics and immunotherapy, leading to 156 publications 13 September 2022 I Other current directorships None Former directorships (in the last 3 years) None Special responsibilities None Ordinary Shares - Immutep Limited 8,653,764 Interests in shares and options ADRs-Immutep Limited 17,061 Performance Rights - Immutep Limited 2,700,000

-Ms Lucy Turnbull, AO - Non-Executive Director
+Ms Anne Anderson - Non-Executive Director